Jack Suwinski Player Props: Pirates vs. Marlins

 Jack Suwinski At The Plate

-- Suwinski leads Pittsburgh in total hits (44) this season while batting .221 with 23 extra-base hits.
+- Suwinski has 44 hits, which is tops among Pittsburgh hitters this season, while batting .219 with 23 extra-base hits.

-- Among qualifying batters in MLB, his batting average ranks 138th, his on-base percentage ranks 61st, and he is 33rd in the league in slugging.
+- Among the qualified hitters, he ranks 141st in batting average, while his on-base percentage ranks 63rd and he is 39th in slugging.

-- Suwinski has picked up an RBI in 34.4% of his games this year, with more than one RBI in 12.5% of his games.
-He has also plated three or more runs in three contests.
+- In 22 games this year (33.8%), Suwinski has picked up an RBI, and in eight of those games (12.3%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

-- In 22 of 64 games this season, he has scored, and six of those games included multiple runs.
+- In 33.8% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (9.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.